 Many large employers and innovative companies use self-funded plans (often administered by a TPA).
 These plans are governed by ERISA, a federal law that preempts state insurance mandates.
 For you, this means:

-2. Key Benefits That May Change
+2. Benefits That Often Shift

 Even if your plan type supports portability, the following specific benefits can vary significantly by state: